cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Lastly, make sure to add the 'if' a few more times:
+Lastly, we add the 'if' statement a few more times:

 ```py
 # Book histograms for the control region used to estimate the QCD contribution